thewca/wca-regulations/wca-regulations_2012.md

 - Z2) The organisation team may limit the number of events per competitor.
 - Z3) The organisation team may select competitors who directly qualify for certain rounds of certain events, based on the results of specific previous
 - Z4) The organisation team may limit the number of competitors per event, on either a "first come first serve" basis, or based upon qualification times or positions in the current WCA world rankings.
-- Z5) The organisation team may prohibit competitors from participating in specfic combinations of events.
+- Z5) The organisation team may prohibit competitors from participating in specific combinations of events.